eclipse-edc/Connector/docs/developer/decision-records/2022-03-11-story-issues/README.md

 ...
 ```

+Please add the `"story"` label to the overarching story issue.

 This will cause GitHub to automatically track the sub-issues in the overarching story issue, and it will display a progress
 indicator on overview pages.
 More information can be found in the [documentation](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-task-lists).